 The first settler to arrive in the Milford area was the Rev. Francis McCormick, a Revolutionary War soldier with a thousand acre land grant, in 1796.
 He built his log cabin on the hill at the present 1000 Forest Ave.
 In 1797 he founded the first Methodist Class in the Northwest Territory.
 The Village of More Info

 Promont is a Victorian mansion circa 1865 and the former home of John M. Pattison, Ohio’s 43rd Governor.
-It is currently owned and operated by the Greater Milford Area Historical Society.
+It is currently owned and operated as a museum by the Greater Milford Area Historical Society.
 The museum features period furnishings, a reference library, changing exhibits, and a gift shop.
-Docent-led or self-guided tours are available on Sunday, March-December (1-4:00 More Info
+Docent-led or self-guided tours are available on More Info

 The Leonard L. Harding, Jr. Library serves as a limited access historical library featuring information on Clermont County and the Greater Milford area.

 PROMONT Teas and Boutique Event Venue Located in beautiful historic Milford, Promont was built circa 1865 as a lovely example of Victorian Italianate architecture in its entire splendor.
 The mansion is steeped in old world elegance, period furnishings and modern amenities to help create the perfect backdrop for your Victorian tea luncheon, wedding, reception, corporate meeting More Info

 Shop and browse our unique Victorian Gift Shop, stocked with treasures for all ages and budgets